MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-get-pki-certs.md

 # Generate certificate signing requests for Azure Stack Hub

-You use the Azure Stack Hub Readiness Checker tool to create certificate signing requests (CSRs) that are suitable for an Azure Stack Hub deployment.
-It's important to request, generate, and validate certificates with enough time to test them before they're deployed.
+You use the Azure Stack Hub Readiness Checker tool to create certificate signing requests (CSRs) that are suitable for an Azure Stack Hub deployment, or for renewal of certificates for an existing deployment.
+It's important to request, generate, and validate certificates with enough lead time to test them before they're deployed.

 The tool is used to request the following certificates, based on the **Choose a CSR certificate scenario** selector at the top of this article: